jasdeep/jasdeep-singh/content/note/_index.md

     show_sidebar_adunit: false
     text_link_label: View recent posts
     text_link_url: /note/
-description: "Notes on technology"
+description: "Selected notes & readings on literature, cinema and technology"
 layout: list
 show_author_byline: true
 show_post_date: true
-show_post_thumbnail: true
+show_post_thumbnail: false
-sidebar:
-  author: Jasdeep Singh
-  description: "Notes on technology"
-  show_sidebar_adunit: true
-  text_link_label: Subscribe via RSS
-  text_link_url: /index.xml
-  title: Notes on technology
-thumbnail_left: true
+thumbnail_left: false
-title: Notes on technology
+title: Notes & Readings
 ---

 ** No content below YAML for the blog _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
 You may still override any of these by changing them in a page's front matter.**